-My grandmother always had a list going on what task she was going to get to each day, and I had a dear aunt who kept a notebook with all the things she needed to accomplish.
+My grandmother always had a list of what tasks she would get to each day, and I had a dear aunt who kept a notebook with all the things she needed to accomplish.
 In it, she kept gift lists and menus for various events along with her daily to-do list.
 She was probably my first example as a young girl of how to keep my days organized.

-I'm thankful for examples because as I always share it can be overwhelming learning how to care for our homes and families.
-Anything that makes my job easier I'm all for!
-I'm just going to walk through how I use these three tools.
+I’m thankful for examples because, as I always share, it can be overwhelming learning how to care for our homes and families.
+Anything that makes my job easier, I’m all for it!
+I’m just going to walk through how I use these three tools.

 Related Post: How I Plan My Days